Market Trends & ResearchHere's How Many Years It Takes to Save for A Home In...

 Homeownership is one of the best ways to build wealth.
 According to the U.S. Census Bureau, Americans who own property have a median net wealth nearly 75 times greater than those who rent.
-However, owning a home is expensive.
+However, owning a home remains expensive, and prospective buyers must hurdle the financial barrier to homeownership.

 To better understand the financial barriers homebuyers across the country face, we at RealtyHop looked at the years required to save up for a down payment in the top 100 most populated cities in the U.S.